react-grid-layout/react-grid-layout/README.md

 // {i: string, x: number, y: number, w: number, h: number}
 layout: ?array = null, // If not provided, use data-grid props on children

+// Initial layout for new items that do not yet possess a layout
+// changing height and width is especially useful if items are too small:
+// { w: 4, h: 4} will create items of 4 blocks per 4 blocks
+initialLayoutItem?: { w: number, h: number, x: number, y: number}

 // Margin between items [x, y] in px.
 margin: ?[number, number] = [10, 10],